 What better way to popularize recycling and reuse than to make the next generation imbibe them?
 That is exactly what Prof. Neil Lawley did in his 3D designing class.
-He gave individual assignments to make life jackets out of discarded waste and group assignments to make boats of the same materials.
-And the students came out in flying colors, or floating colors shall we say?
+He gave individual assignments to make life jackets out of waste.
+Furthermore, he had group assignments to make boats of the same materials.
+And the students came out in flying colors or floating colors shall we say?

 The Jabber Jaw is one such boat created from plastic wastes.
 The paddle has been made of discarded PVC.
 Looking at the boat nobody will be able to identify them as erstwhile wastes!
 They have spruced up and well decorated to exude charm.
 Since they were all DIY projects, the students are pretty excited about test-sailing them.
 The same excitement has rubbed off towards the idea of recycling too.
 And that augurs well for the future.

 In what could be termed as sailing for a cause, a raft constituted by over 15,000 plastic bottles bound together by a fishing net started off from Long Beach, California, to its destination in Hawaii.
 It sends a message that humanity need to ‘net’ plastic bottles and not fishes!
-The boat frame is made of old aluminium spars and the makeshift cockpit is a discarded fuselage of a an old plane.
+The boat frame is made of old aluminum spars.
+In addition, the makeshift cockpit is a discarded fuselage of an old plane.
 Measuring 30 feet by 20 feet the boat has already drawn public attention.

-The voyage it will be making was originally slated for three weeks but the crew is carrying provisions enough for three months!
+The voyage will be making was originally slated for three weeks.
+However, the crew is carrying provisions enough for three months!
 The raft is sturdy and has been built to withstand the winds and tempests at sea.
 But the greatest fears of the crew lie in a collision which the boat may not be able to withstand.
-Wishing them bon voyage, we can only hope that the message they seek to deliver finds place in each and every heart and mind in the world.